1899 SAFA season

 The 1899 SAFA season was the 23rd edition of the top level of Australian Rules football to be played in South Australia.
 South Adelaide went on to record its 8th premiership.

 Electorate football

 The 1899 season saw the introduction of compulsory electorate football in Adelaide, forcing players to play for the club in the district in which they resided.
+Teams were also reduced from 20 to 18 players the same as Victoria.

 In the last decade, football in Adelaide had been suffering from reduced public interest, and the three weaker teams (West Adelaide, North Adelaide and West Torrens) always operated at a financial loss, exacerbated by their poor records on field.

 It was thought that by introducing electorate football, the talent would be spread more evenly across the six teams, making for more entertaining matches and higher attendances across all teams.
 The proposed changes were fought by South Adelaide and Port Adelaide, who threatened to leave the SAFA and form their own league if they were brought in.
 As a compromise, the scheme was brought in on a one-year trial basis, before ultimately being accepted permanently.